coreyohnkhin/RNAseq_Brassica_Sclerotinia/README.md

 # *Brassica-Sclerotinia* interaction RNAseq

 RNA-Seq + DEG analysis of *B. oleracea, B. villosa* with Sclerotinia infection.
-To conserve storage on the server, we will run teach species separately.
+To conserve storage on the server, we will run each species separately.

 ## Usage
 ```bash